 Overall, those taking the 10 milligrams dose reported a 33 percent reduction in the severity of their disorder.

 It can be caused by physical malformations, like enlarged tonsils, or by narrowing or “floppy” (collapsing) airways, any of which can obstruct breathing.

 Shallow breathing or pauses in breathing can reduce the amount of oxygen people take in, which can be harmful to their overall health.
-It's associated with increased risk of cardiovascular disease, stroke, and heart attack.
+It’s

 These pauses or disruptions in breathing can also jolt the body partially into wakefulness, which can keep a sleeper from reaching the restorative REM levels of sleep.

 Dr. Phyllis Zee, a professor of neurology at Northwestern University Feinberg School of Medicine, director of the Northwestern Medicine Sleep Disorders Center, and co-author of the study, said that the drugs work differently than the CPAP machines that continuously deliver air to people while sleeping.

 “The CPAP device targets the physical problem but not the cause,” Zee said in a statement.
 “The drug targets the brain and nerves that regulate the upper airway muscles.
 It alters the neurotransmitters from the brain that communicate with the muscles.
 Better understanding of this will help us develop more effective and personalized treatments for sleep apnea.”